09 Early years practice policy

 intervention is fully recorded immediately and reported to the designated person as soon as possible on 6.1b Safeguarding incident reporting form, ensuring that it is clearly stated when and how

 parents were informed.
-Parents are asked to sign a copy of the form which is then kept on the child’s file.
-The designated person decides who will notify the parent and when, ensuring that the parent
+Parents/carers are asked to sign a copy of the form which is then kept on the child’s file.
+The designated person decides who will notify the parent/carer and when, ensuring

-signs to say they have been notified.
-An individual risk assessment should be completed after any physical intervention with a child which considers the risks and likelihood of such behaviour
+that the parent/carer signs to say they have been notified.
+An individual risk assessment should be completed after any physical intervention with a child which considers the risks and likelihood of

 Temporary